 Mines come in two flavors:

-- Anti-infantry mines, also known as anti-personnel or AP mines.
+- Anti-Personnel Mines.
 They are faction specific, and have subtle differences about them.
 They can kill infantry without flak armor, and are also available to infiltrators.

 Rank 1: Increases carrying capacity of Anti-Tank Mines by 1.